 A Note On Avocado Size

-As you can see in the image above, these avocados, a Florida avocado on the left and a Hass avocado on the right, are vastly different sizes – and it can even be more dramatic, with some that are smaller and some that are larger.
+As you can see in the image above, these avocados, a Florida avocado on the left and a Hass avocado on the right, are vastly different sizes – and it can even be more dramatic, with some that are even smaller and some that are much larger.

 How Much Avocado Is Just Right?